Massachusetts Trial Court Law Libraries

 The human side of crook and convict life, prepared from notes obtained first-hand from detectives; from an ex-lawyer convict; from an escaped "lifer", and from various other convicts and prisoners; also from outstanding characters in London's criminal underworld, who know every phase of crime from both sides of prison bars, by Stanley Scott.
 Frontispiece by John Cameron.

-Scott, Stanley.
+by Scott, Stanley.

 London, Hurst & Blackett [1924]